zamotany/react-slate/docs/core-styling.md

 sidebar_label: Styling
 ---

-`react-slate` comes with custom CSS-like styling system on top on [`chalk`](https://github.com/chalk/chalk).
+`react-slate` comes with custom React Native and CSS-like styling system on top on [`chalk`](https://github.com/chalk/chalk).
 It is using ANSI escape codes for terminals to allow to create a visually appealing CLI React apps.

 **This guide is only valid for TTY targets like terminals.**